lucagoc/yoga-14APU8-linux/README.md

 You can use `alsamixer` to adjust the sound levels of the subwoofers and the main speakers (DAC 1 & 2).
 ![alsamixer](./.github/alsamixer.png)

-Sound will not be as good as on Windows (the 4 subwoofers are not calibrated precisely and Dolby Atmos spacialization effect is missing.)
+Sound will not be as good as on Windows (the 4 subwoofers are not calibrated precisely and Dolby Atmos spacial effect is missing.)

 However, you can mitigate this with [Easy Effects](https://github.com/wwmm/easyeffects).
 There is a preset that I made to improve the sound in the `easyeffect` folder (I'm not an expert so if you want to make a better one, do not forget to share it :) )